 Q: Can anyone get into the identiMetrics database and extract a fingerprint image or a digital template and associate it to a particular person?

-A: According to Dr. Stephanie Schuckers, Director for the Center for Identification Technology Research at Clarkson University, the biometric software does not store the user’s fingerprint image.
+A: According to industry experts, the biometric software does not store the user’s fingerprint image.
 The images are destroyed after they are used to build a unique mathematical model using both minutia based and vector analysis.
 That encrypted digital template cannot be de‐encrypted and decoded to obtain the minutia based template and consequently recreate the original fingerprint image.

 Q: Why Biometrics in Schools?

 A: Many areas in an organization require identification.
 The most common kinds of identification currently in use are picture ID cards, PINs, and, of course, visual identification.
 Each of these methods creates its own issues and is a drain on time and resources.
 Cards are regularly forgotten, lost, mutilated and shared; PINs are easily forgotten, swapped or stolen.
 Also, visual identification is a poor solution, especially with today’s considerable security concerns and reporting issues.
 By using biometrics for identification, the problems and costs associated with the current methods can be avoided and new standards of accountability can be put into place.